Intelligence-led Policing

 Intelligence-led policing flashcards - Question 4:

-The most widely employed application of analysis to crime control is known as
+The most widely employed application of analysis to crime

 A crime analysis